raynoxu1337/ChaDE/README.md

 ### OSS VS Codium
 * You'll figure it out, you're too chad for automatic everything, keep in mind CDE has clang and clangd by default so get clangd probably as LSP and get some debugger action going.
 ## Usage
 You will need the default project to make this the *MOST* convenient, its in a git repo, just download as zip and use it as a basis of your project.
-Link to repo *Doesn't exist yet lol*.
+Link to repo [ChaDeTemplate(MS)](https://github.com/raynoxu1337/ChDETemplateMS).
 ### Package Manager
 We are using VcPkg to install stuff.
 To install stuff, in CDE terminal (VsCode or Codium) type:
 > vcpkg install packagename